Bad faith

 Othello (left) and Iago (right) from Othello by William Shakespeare.
 Much of the tragedy of the play is brought about by advice Iago gives to Othello in bad faith.

 Bad faith (Latin: mala fides) is a sustained form of deception which consists of entertaining or pretending to entertain one set of feelings while acting as if influenced by another.
 It is associated with hypocrisy, breach of contract, affectation, and lip service.
 It may involve intentional deceit of others, or self-deception.

 Some examples of bad faith include: soldiers waving a white flag and then firing when their enemy approaches to take prisoners (cf. perfidy); a company representative who negotiates with union workers while having no intent of compromising; a prosecutor who argues a legal position that he knows to be false; and an insurer who uses language and reasoning which are deliberately misleading in order to deny a claim.
+Generally considered an ethically reprehensible practice, dealing in bad faith may be viewed more positively from a consequentialist perspective, for example, in the problem of dirty hands.
+It may be viewed as a method of survival or pragmatic management of a hostile environment.

 In philosophy, after Jean-Paul Sartre's analysis of the concepts of self-deception and bad faith, the latter concept has been examined in specialized fields as it pertains to self-deception as two semi-independently acting minds within one mind, with one deceiving the other.
 Bad faith may be viewed in some cases to not involve deception, as in some kinds of hypochondria with actual physical manifestations.
 There is a question about the truth or falsity of statements made in bad faith self-deception; for example, the veracity of a hypochondriac making a complaint about their psychosomatic condition.

 Bad faith has been used as a term of art in diverse areas involving feminism, racial supremacism, political negotiation, insurance claims processing, intentionality, ethics, existentialism, climate change denial, and the law.